 Whether driven by fear or hope, once I had that glass of wine in my hand I would feel safe.
 I would feel invincible.
-Even after four and a bit years happily sober I remember that feeling!
+Even after five years happily sober I remember that feeling!
 It was quite literally me and my wine against the world and the result was such a nasty dichotomy.
-The difference between the safe, protected, invincible feeling I had pouring the second big glass of wine and the insecure, shock at waking up at 3 or 4 in the morning with a dry mouth and hot head not remembering if I’d finished the second bottle and screaming silently WHYYYYYYYYYYYYY….
+The Dichotomy of pleasure and pain.
+The difference between the safe, protected, invincible feeling that I had pouring the second big glass of wine, and the intense anxiety I felt on waking at 3 or 4 in the morning with a dry mouth and hot head not remembering if I’d finished the second bottle ….was an exhausting endless hamster wheel.

-The thing that I didn’t understand is that aside from all of those health issues mentioned in that terrific first article above, what alcohol does to you’re brain makes it almost impossible to get a rational hold on the situation and just stop already.
+What I didn’t understand when I was trapped on the wine o’clock hamster wheel, is that aside from all of those health issues mentioned in that first article above, what alcohol does to you’re brain makes it almost impossible to get a rational hold on the situation and just stop drinking.
 Alcohol poisons your mind against you.
-It has a parasitic effect on your mind.
+The chemical, the neurological effect, is parasitic.

-If you are wondering why you are having trouble stopping or staying stopped it’s because of this parasitic effect on your brain that is described so well here.
+If you are a woman especially and wondering why you are having trouble stopping or staying stopped, it’s because of this parasitic effect on your brain that is described so well here.

 Oh and here is the recent research on why no amount of alcohol is good for you